 Some children and young people will require extra support.
-Children from birth to 13 years old, with severe, permanent and substantial disabilities or long-term complex health problems, are supported by our Children with Disabilities Team.
-Young people aged 14 to 25 come under the care of our Transitions Team.
+Children from birth to 25 years old, with severe, permanent and substantial disabilities or long-term complex health problems, are supported by our Disabled Children and Young People's Service (0-25).

 Social care also provides summer playscheme.
 Some of this provision is subject to an assessment.and a

 There is further information about a wide range of activities for children and young people with SEND in our activities, sports and things to do section.